nachouve/geofier/README.md

 **Geofier** API has two functions by default:
 - GET '/feaures': return all features of the table
 - GET '/feature/[id]': return feature/s with that [id]
+- GET '/feature/[column]/[value]': return feature/s where "column" equals to "value"

 ### Extend Geofier API

-You can do it coding on index.php thanks to Slim.
+You can do it easily using Slim framework.
+Take a look on the index.php to see examples of '$app->get()' and the calls to Database.php functions.